-Please E-Mail a request with "cancel my subscription" in the
+Please E-Mail a request with "subscribe" in the title by

 The History of Psychic Tools Psychic tools have a history going back thousands of years.
 We attempt to explain the evolution of these "devices" as well as show the connections between each of them.
 From the "pendulum board" used by Pythagoras through the most recent inventions.

 Thomas Alva Edison and the Spirit World Thomas Edison is certainly regarded as one of the great minds of the ages.
 He has over 3,000 patents to his credit, more than anyone in history.
 Thomas Edison invented, among thousands of other things, the light bulb, the phonograph and many other "miracles of science" which we take foregranted today.
 Did you know that he spent years of his life building a machine which could communicate with the dead???

 The "Ouija Board" - Fact, Fiction & Folklore The "ouija board" has been accused of many things.
 Some claim it's a direct link to the spirit world.
 Others would have you think that if you as much as went near one, you'd open the gates to hell and become posessed, just like the little girl in "The Exorcist..."
 We explore the FACTS and let the reader judge for themselves...

 Do Spirits Write Books???
 Via automatism and seances, many books have been published which credit supernatural entities with the authorship.
 We offer a synopsis of several well known, as well as nearly completely obscure books.
 We begin with discussing the "Seth Books", certainly the most famous of the lot.
 We also explore another book by well-resepected authors.
 In their book, they report to have communicated with famous "ghosts" including George Washington.
 Although this book is from 1882, they have some interesting things to report from entities living on Mars...